MarsMwau/CCW1-P3-Articles/README.md

 ## Features
 1. Create authors, magazines, and articles
-2.Assign articles to authors and magazines
+2. Assign articles to authors and magazines
 3. Retrieve information about authors, magazines, and articles

 ## Requirements